 Eyeglasses Warehouse also produces a line of retro glasses.
 These are reproductions of glasses worn by celebrities like Steve Jobs, John Lennon, Malcolm X, and more.
 We have designed these frames as replicas of famous glasses, as well as with options and variations to match your unique style.
 But we also use modern materials and manufacturing methods to make our retro glasses, giving you a perfect fit and durable frames.

 Our inventory is constantly changing.
-Browse our styles from top celebrities today, and check back frequently as we add more vintage glasses frames worn by famous people throughout history.
+Browse our styles from top celebrities with glasses today, and check back frequently as we add more Men’s and Woman’s glasses frames worn by famous people throughout history.